Lost film: Reasons for film loss

-As a consequence of this widespread lack of care, the work of many early filmmakers and performers has made its way to the present only in fragmentary form.
-A high-profile example is a case of Theda Bara: one of the best-known actresses of the early silent era, she made 40 films, but only six are now known to exist.
+As a consequence of this widespread lack of care, the work of many early filmmakers and performers exists in the present day only in fragmentary form.
+A high-profile example is the case of Theda Bara, one of the most famous actresses of the early silent era.
+Bara appeared in 40 films, but only six are now known to exist.
 Clara Bow was equally celebrated in her heyday, but 20 of her 57 films are completely lost, and another five are incomplete.
-Once-popular stage actresses who made the jump to silent films, such as Pauline Frederick and Elsie Ferguson, are now largely forgotten, with little left of their film performances; fewer than 10 movies exist from Frederick's work from 1915–28, and Ferguson has just two surviving films: one from 1919, and her only talkie from 1930.
+Once-popular stage actresses who transitioned to silent films, such as Pauline Frederick and Elsie Ferguson, have little left of their film performances.
+Fewer than ten movies exist from Frederick's work from 1915 to 1928, and Ferguson has two surviving films, one from 1919 and the other from 1930, her only talkie.
 All of the film performances of the stage actress and Bara rival Valeska Suratt have been lost.
-William Farnum, a Fox player like Bara and Suratt, was one of the early screen's big Western actors, rivaling the likes of William S. Hart, Tom Mix, and Harry Carey.
-However, today only three of his Fox films are extant.
-Others, such as Francis X. Bushman and William Desmond, had numerous film credits, but films made in their heyday are missing due to junking, neglect, warfare, or studios becoming defunct.
-Nevertheless, unlike Suratt and Bara, these men continued working into the sound era and even on television, so their later performances can be viewed.
+Most of the starring performances of Katherine MacDonald are gone save for a couple of costar appearances.
+All of George Walsh's Fox appearances have disappeared.
+Only three of the films of Fox's William Farnum, an early screen Western star, have survived.
+Others, such as Francis X. Bushman and William Desmond, accumulated numerous film credits, but films produced in their heyday are missing because of junking, neglect, warfare or the demise of their studios.
+However, unlike Suratt and Bara, because Bushman and Desmond continued working into the sound era and even on television, their later performances survive.